Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: References

 \subsection{Acknowledgments}

-I would like to thank Alexander Mathis for critical inputs and discussions over the years, Shaokai Ye and Hossein Mirzaeri for reading this manuscript and providing critical inputs, and all my lab members who have continually shaped my interests across machine learning and neuroscience.
+I would like to thank Alexander Mathis for discussions, Shaokai Ye, Hossein Mirzaeri, Georg Keller, Markus Meister, and Travis DeWolf for providing input on an early version of the manuscript, and all my lab members who have continually shaped my interests across machine learning and neuroscience.